Orange-OpenSource/conllueditor/README.md

 To edit form, lemma etc. CTRL-click or doubleclick on the word.
 For more help use the `Help` button.

-The sentence is shown as a tree or a flat graph, morphological features can be shown or hidden with the `show features` button. multiword expressions (having `n-m` ids) are marked by a grey line spanning the multiword expression.
+The sentence is shown as a tree or a flat graph, morphological features can be shown or hidden with the `show features` button. multiword tokens (having `n-m` ids) are marked by a grey line spanning the multiword expression.

 ![Edit screen (tree graph)](doc/tree.png)